edgarpf/aws-csaa-tips/README.md

 - You can use pre-signed URLs to avoid people using your S3 objects for free.

+- Here are the prerequisites for routing traffic to a website that is hosted in an Amazon S3 Bucket:

+  * An S3 bucket that is configured to host a static website.
+The bucket must have the same name as your domain or subdomain.
+For example, if you want to use the subdomain acme.example.com, the name of the bucket must be acme.example.com.
+  * A registered domain name.
+You can use Route53 as your domain registrar, or you can use a different registrar.
+  * Route53 as the DNS service for the domain.
+If you register your domain name by using Route53, we automatically configure Route53 as the DNS service for the domain.

 - Amazon S3 supports the following destinations where it can publish events:

    * Amazon Simple Notification Service (Amazon SNS) topic
    * Amazon Simple Queue Service (Amazon SQS) queue